 The typical symptoms of painful erections and a curved or bent penis are usually enough for the doctor to make the diagnosis.
 The doctor will usually want to measure the bend or distortion of the penis whilst it is erect.
 This can be assessed by either of two methods:

 - More accurately, by use of a vacuum pump or injection into the shaft, in the surgery, to stimulate an erection.

 Your doctor may ask you to complete a short questionnaire to assess how much the condition is impacting on your life.

 In most cases it is not necessary to do any other tests but, occasionally, you may be asked to undergo a type of scan called a duplex ultrasound which shows up the blood circulation of the penis.

-- You have a mild version of the disease which does not cause much pain.
+- You have a mild version of the disease which does not cause much pain, or;

 - You have few or no difficulties with sexual intercourse.

-- A traction device: this is worn for about two hours a day and gradually straightens out the curved penis.
-It has been shown to help, in studies.
-A specialist doctor will provide you with one: don't buy one online!
+- A traction device (penile traction therapy): this is worn for about two hours a day and gradually straightens out the curved penis.

 - A vacuum device: this is similar to the traction device and is worn at home.
 It gradually straightens out the penis.